jamalmazrui/CSUNATC18docs/ReadMe.md

 ## Background

-As a blind attendee of the 2018 CSUN conference, I found myself regularly in the position of not being able to follow a slide presentation in a session.
-If the speaker gave a URL for a digital copy of the presentation, it was also not accessible to me because it was either just written on the final slide or the verbalized URL was too difficult to memorize by listening once.
+As a blind attendee of the 2018 CSUN conference, I regularly experienced an inability to gain value from a slide presentation of keen interest to me.
+Even if the speaker gave a URL for a digital copy of the presentation, it was usually not accessible to me, either because it was just displayed on the final slide without verbalization or because the verbalized URL was too difficult to memorize by listening just once.
+Often, simultaneous sessions were of interest to me, so I also missed a chance to learn of other slide presentations that would be accessible if I only knew their public URLs.

 This project is an attempt to make the conference slides or handouts available in a manner that is easy for speakers to share accessibly.
 I investigated various alternatives for a free, reliable, and self-service system for sharing such documents.
 In the past, dedicated individuals have collected links to slides after the CSUN conference and updated a web page as often as volunteer time would allow.
 This approach tries to be less dependent on a single individual and more direct in the path for speakers to share their documents.